syedmuhammadbilalgillani/SyedMuhammadBilalGillani/README.md

 I'm a passionate Full Stack Developer with a knack for building scalable, user-focused web and mobile applications.
 My expertise spans frontend and backend development, leveraging modern tools like **Next.js**, **NestJS**, **TypeScript**, and the **MERN Stack**.
 I love tackling complex challenges and delivering high-quality, performance-driven solutions.

-- 🔭 **Currently Working On**: Full-stack projects with Next.js, TypeScript, and Drizzle ORM.
+- 🔭 **Currently Working On**: Full-stack projects with Next.js, TypeScript, and Nest.js.
 - 🌱 **Learning**: Advanced React Native with Expo for cross-platform mobile apps.
 - 👯 **Open to Collaborate**: On scalable web/mobile apps with a focus on performance.
 - 💬 **Ask Me About**: MERN Stack, Next.js, NestJS, TypeScript, React Native, or Tailwind CSS.